SrLSilva/J.A.R.V.I.S_SUPREME/README.md

 //ENGLISH//

 Hi.
 This is Jarvis Assistant, I created it to help me in the pandemic days.
 I was tired of searching the sites i wanted to go so i decided to use my young programming skills to develop a simple assistant made just with html.
 Well, it was a year ago.
 Now I created a html.css.jv. assistant, still simple, but way much better.
-I used the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API"> Web Speech API</a> to command with just click and a voice command.
+I used the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API"> Web Speech API</a> to command with just a click and a voice command.
 I don't now how to create a localhost server so the assistant will be asking every time for the permission to use the mic.
 I hope you guys improve and enjoy it.
 Here's the list of sites and how to go to them:

 -Classroom- say "open classroom";